ccnfac/AICompanion/README.md

 * Camera mesh with linkable URLs
 * Users can share secure camera feeds
 * Triangulated location from multiple acoustic sensors
-* AI Models (target identification, object recognition, sound detection)

 ## 🔎 Airfield Surveillance & Air Traffic Observation
 * Monitor runways, taxiways, and apron areas with extreme detail, day or night
 * Detect unauthorized access, wildlife, debris, or erratic vehicle/aircraft behavior
-* Identify overheating components (e.g., APU, landing gear) or track jet blast zones
 * Provides a secondary, visual verification layer alongside ADS-B and MLAT
 * Track and classify aircraft or drones that do not emit transponder signals
-* Locate aircraft position by sound triangulation when visual contact or radar return is unclear
-* Use thermal + CV to detect microbursts, fog banks, hail, and other weather anomalies not visible on satellite or radar
+* Use thermal + CV to detect fog banks, hail, and other weather anomalies not visible on satellite or radar
 * Monitor precipitation, standing water, snow coverage, or dust using vision models
 * Match authorized personnel for access control without requiring central authentication
-* Trigger alerts and send real-time feed/coordinates to police or first responders
+* Trigger alerts and send real-time feed/coordinates to first responders
-* Detect delays, idle baggage carts, or personnel movement to optimize turnaround time
-* Real-time recognition of tail numbers, livery, and logos using AI models
-* Stream feeds securely through CamNetwork to create modular, shareable AI dashboards for ATC, security, and ground ops

 ---